RockingShip/untangle-dataset/README.md

 It takes 9 single-core hours to scan `5n9` space which finds all but 3 signature groups.
 Scanning `6n9` space for the remaining 3 requires an additional 30 single-core hours.

+In total some 33M members were found of which 381582 were selected as contributing.

 ## Requirements